Are you wondering how to dye hard-boiled eggs? I have 9 ways to share with you that are easy and you can still eat the egg afterward.

 - Place another food coloring onto a pan, plate, or bowl.

-- Dip a paintbrush into the dye, and flick the bristles at the egg to create a speckled look
+- Dip a paintbrush into the dye, and with the egg on a paper towel flick the bristles at the egg.
+The end result is a speckled look

 - Let the dye dry

-- Start with dying your egg in one color.
+- Start with dying your egg one color.

 - Let the egg dry

-- In a second color, add 1 tablespoon oil (I used avocado oil)
+- In a second color, add 1 tablespoon of oil (I used avocado oil)

-- Dip the egg into the second dye with the oil, dunk a couple of times
+- Using a regular spoon dip the egg into the second dye with the oil, dunk a couple of times

 - Remove the egg and let it dry completely.

 - Use a white wax crayon and draw a design on the white egg.
 You can use a color crayon but you’ll be able to see the design and it won’t be invisible.
-The waxier the crayon the better it’ll work.
+The waxier the crayon the better it will work.

 - Remove the egg and let it dry.